pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 )
 ```

-The first matrix is a standard output of any of the Kinbiont fits.
+The first matrix is the standard output of any of the Kinbiont fits functions.
 In this case, each row represents a parameter and each column a growth curve.

 For example:

 ```